-Transportation Engineering
+Transportation Engineering:

-The Subject Lands will be serviced via proposed access driveways from Huntington Road and Rutherford Road for Blocks 1 and 4, and access driveways from future Street '1' for Blocks 2 and 3 as shown on Attachments 4 to 6.
-The proposed municipal road network required to service Blocks 2 and 3 (future Street '1') is included within a Spine Servicing Agreement to be executed with the City.
+The Subject Lands will be serviced via proposed access driveways from Huntington Road, future John Lawrie Street (Street '1') and future Street '2', as shown on Attachments 4 to 6.
+The proposed municipal road network (future John Lawrie Street extension and future Street '2') is included within a Spine Servicing Agreement executed with the City.

 The proposed parking supply meets the requirements of Zoning By-law 1-88, as amended.
-The DE Department has no objection to the proposed parking supply.
+The DE Department has no objection with the proposed parking supply.